Meet the Team

 LC6 - Years 2-4

 Georgia began teaching at HPPS in Term 4 of 2020.
-She was not used to working in a collaborative teaching environment throughout her studies, but has grown to love being a part of this teaching and learning journey with students and staff.
-She is excited to continue her first year of teaching at HPPS.
+She loves collaborative teaching and being a part of this teaching and learning journey with students and staff.
+She is excited to continue her second year of teaching at HPPS.

 She considers forming positive relationships highly important in her practice and strives to learn more about the students each day in order to understand their passions and learning needs.
 She has always dreamed of being a teacher since she was in primary school, so is delighted to be living out the start of her career alongside supportive staff and innovative students.